 - Phosphates.
 Testing for phosphates is directly related to the previous two items: calcium and metals.
 Why?
 Because in the past decade or so, municipalities around the country have been putting phosphonic acid into drinking water as a sequestering agent.
 They do this for many reasons, which you can research on your own...but the point is that phosphates are often introduced to pools via the fill water.
 Depending on where you live, well water may also be high in phosphates.

 - Free chlorine.
 Would you be surprised if we told you that tap water can have 1.5 ppm free chlorine in it?
 Well, it's true.
 We test water all over the place and have seen it.
 1.5 ppm is a great number for commercial pools to operate on!
 Yet we drink it.
 Bottom line, test chlorine levels.

 - Combined chlorine.
 While many places add free chlorine for disinfection, others add chloramines to their water supply.
 Why?
 Because chloramines react slower in the disinfection process than free chlorine and can carry through the pipes longer to still be present in the water at the tap.
 Having chloramines present means more chlorine consumption at first, due to breakpoint chlorination.
 We encourage you to research this on your own, but it is not uncommon for pools to be pouring in fill water that has combined chlorine levels over 0.2 ppm.
 Can you say "air quality problems"?

 - Total dissolved solids (TDS).
-Especially in areas like Southern California that often restrict drainage, knowing the TDS makes a big difference for old, rarely-drained pools.
+Especially in areas like Southern California that often restrict draining, knowing the TDS makes a big difference for old, rarely-drained pools.
 Not that TDS in itself is a problem for chemistry, it just continues to add up, and high levels of TDS start to really impact the LSI.
 The more TDS you have, the more aggressive the water (lower LSI).

 Baseline testing can protect you